Water and Sewer

 The Department of Energy and the New Hampshire Public Utilities Commission regulate the services and rates of privately-owned water and sewer utilities.
 Ten water utilities and five sewer utilities serve customers in New Hampshire.

-The five sewer utilities range in size from serving one customer to just over 500 customers.
+The four sewer utilities range in size from serving one customer to just over 150 customers.
 Most residents receive sewer services through their municipality or from private septic systems.
 Similarly, most of the sewer utilities maintain a contract with an adjacent municipality for waste treatment.

 Water and Sewer Bills